 Sadly, the Democratic party seems to be enamored of prisoners and criminals - and illegal aliens, who they call "undocumented" as if they left their passport on their dresser this morning.
 All we hear about from the Democrats these days is the rights of prisoners, criminals, and those entering the country illegally.
 Granted, these are important rights - and the rights of the accused should be respected, and prisoners should be treated properly.
 On the other hand, American prisons are country clubs compared to most of the prisons in the world (except perhaps those in Europe).

-And, no, separating children from their parents at the border was wrong.
+And, yes, separating children from their parents at the border was wrong.
 But on the other hand, can we continue to grant "asylum" to people whose main grievance seems to be economic more than social?

 The Democrats want to restore the right to vote to felons - as if this was some huge demographic that they should be pandering to.
 The rights of the victims of criminals - which is the rest of us - are never mentioned or discussed.
 This seems to me to be an asinine strategy for getting elected in America.